-There are some places that do not form part of the formal activity centre hierarchy, but still contribute to the City's local economy, jobs and housing outcomes, so these have been included in Table 1 for this reason.
+There are some places that do not form part of the formal activity centre hierarchy, but still contribute to the City's local economy, jobs and housing outcomes, so these have been included in Table I for this reason.
 These areas include local centres (small groups of shops that do not have neighbourhood activity centre status), local health and education areas, transport corridors and employment only areas.

 For further detail on the function, directions and expected level of focus for employment and housing growth for each level within the activity centre hierarchy, and other places within Glen Eira, refer to Table I on page 18.

-Education and innovation precinct with urban renewal Caulfield Station Precinct (also a major activity centre) East Village Major activity centre with urban renewal Carnegie Elsternwick Moorabbin Junction Major activity centre Bentleigh Glen Huntly Neighbourhood activity centres Alma Village Bentleigh East Caulfield Park Caulfield South Gardenvale Hughesdale McKinnon Murrumbeena
+Education and innovation precinct with urban renewal

+Caulfield Station Precinct (also a major activity centre) East Village

+Carnegie Elsternwick Moorabbin Junction

+Major activity centre

+Bentleigh Glen Huntly

+Neighbourhood activity centres

+Alma Village Bentleigh East Caulfield Park Caulfield South Gardenvale Hughesdale McKinnon Murrumbeena Ormond Patterson Ripponlea
-Ormond

-Patterson

-Ripponlea